 - Watch the Carnival Parade (Feb) or go shopping in Willemstad

-- Hug and play with a dolphin at the Curacao Sea Aquarium‘s Dolphin Academy
+- Enjoy the dolphins at the Curacao Sea Aquarium‘s Dolphin Academy

 - Cabana Beach Club (dinner and/or party night)

 - Tinto and Koko’s at Jan Thiel Baai